bradandersen/seed-phrase-encoder/README.md

 - Any 4 shares can reconstruct the secret
 - No need to remember offset, OTP, or prime (embedded in shares)

+**⚠️ Security Note**: This example uses `-embed` for convenience, but reduces security.
+For maximum protection, omit `-embed` and store offset/OTP/prime separately from the shares.
+See the `-embed` security warning in the Command-Line Arguments section.

-### Example 2: GUI Workflow - Complete Encryption & SSS
+### Example 2: GUI Workflow - Complete Encryption & SSS (Recommended: Maximum Security)

 1. **Launch GUI**: `python3 encoder.py -gui`
 2. **Random Fill**: Click **WORDS** button (generates 24 random words)